gratzerl/TowerDefenseAR/README.md

 which will attack an enemy within their reach of action.
 The game is over when either the player has no more lives left or all enemies have been killed.

 ## To-Dos
-This project is still in development and the following things will be worked on next in version 2:
+These things are included in version 2:
   - [x] Support of multiple game stages
   - [x] Add more enemy types
   - [x] Play sound effects when shooting projectiles
   - [x] Display particle effect when shooting projectiles
-  - [ ] Improve path generation algorithm

 These things have already been fixed in version 1.0:
   - [x] Fix weird projectile behaviour